 - Physical.
 This can relate to the sensation of movement,

-Do you need to think of body trigger as a criteria for
+Do you need to think of body triggers as a criteria for

 playing this track during your next session for the client.

 Leo, a PTSD client had been in his camper when a tornado